Fact: 90% of the world's millionaires made their wealth with

 Be sure to have a follow up system like a salesperson.
 You can use a program that allow you to schedule follow ups and keep a running history of calls and conversations.
 Something as simple as Microsoft Works which includes a daily calendar and a database will do well.

-5. Continuously educate yourself
+5. Continuously Educate Yourself

 "If you think education is expensive, try ignorance."
 You will surely lose more money with a mistake than if you can learn how to avoid one.
 Even if you have been at this business for years, you need to keep up with current trends and laws as they are ALWAYS changing.

-6. Have a plan
+6. Have a Plan

 Don't just wait around hoping for great deals to come your way.
 You must have a plan.
 If you fail to plan, then plan to fail.
 Make a predetermined number of phone calls every week.
 Spend a predetermined amount every month on advertising.
 Make a predetermined number of offers every week.
-Pass out a predetermined number of business cards every day.
+Pass out a predetermined number of business cards every day

-7. Treat this as a business
+7. Treat this as a Business

 People are lured to investing in real estate because they think that it is a quick dollar and a over night success story.
-An "overnight sensation" usually takes about five years and takes hard work, persistance and professionalism.
+An "overnight sensation" usually takes about five years and takes hard work, persistence and professionalism.
+This is a business like any other.
+It takes months, even years to cultivate customers and develop it so that it has a life of its own.
+If you treat it like any other business, give it time, effort, attention, and professionalism, and it will flourish and help you create the lifestyle that you seek.